sunfounder/raspad3/docs/source/faq.rst

 About the shutdown problem
 ----------------------------------

-* When you click shutdown button on the Raspberry Pi desktop or shutdown the Raspberry Pi at the command line, the Raspberry Pi will shut down, but the RasPad's power indicator and battert indicators are still on, you need to long press the RasPad's power button to shut down.
+* When you click shutdown button on the Raspberry Pi desktop or shutdown the Raspberry Pi at the command line, the Raspberry Pi will shut down, but the RasPad is not shut down, it will automatically go to sleep after a period of time because it does not detect the HDMI signal.
+You need to long press the RasPad's power button to shut down.

-* If you press and hold the RasPad power button directly to shutdown, it will shutdown both Raspberry Pi and RasPad at the same time.
+* If you directly press and hold the power button of RasPad, both Raspberry Pi and RasPad will be turned off at the same time.
+But it should be noted that this is to turn off the power of the Raspberry Pi directly, which may damage the Micro SD card.
+It is recommended to turn off the Raspberry Pi first, and then turn off RasPad.

 Desktop is not full screen
 ---------------------------------------